Canton of Schaffhausen: History

+Two Paleolithic sites testify the presence of humans in the canton of Schaffhausen between 15,000 and 11,000 BC.
+The first one, Schweizersbild in the municipality of Schaffhausen, is a rock shelter and the site of a habitation, where several prehistoric artifacts were found.
+The second one, Kesslerloch, is a cave in the municipality of Thayngen, where artifacts and animal bones were unearthed.
+Several finds are on display at the Museum zu Allerheiligen in Schaffhausen.

+During the Roman era, there used to be a city near present-day Schleitheim, whose name, Iuliomagus, is indicated in the Tabula Peutingeriana.
+The remains of a bath were discovered there based on the map, and are shown in a local museum.

 Schaffhausen was a city-state in the Middle Ages; it is documented that it struck its own coins starting in 1045.
 It was then documented as Villa Scafhusun.
 Around 1049, Count Eberhard von Nellenburg founded a Benedictine monastery which led to the development of a community.
 This community achieved independence in 1190.
 In 1330, the town lost not only all its lands but also its independence to the Habsburgs.
 In 1415, the Habsburg Duke Frederick IV of Austria sided with the Antipope John XXIII at the Council of Constance, and was banned by the Emperor Sigismund.

 As a result of the ban and Frederick's need of money, Schaffhausen was able to buy its independence from the Habsburgs in 1418.
 The city allied with six of the Swiss confederates in 1454 and allied with a further two (Uri and Unterwalden) in 1479.
 Schaffhausen became a full member of the Old Swiss Confederation in 1501.

 The first railroad came to Schaffhausen in 1857.
 In 1944, Schaffhausen suffered from a bombing raid by United States Army Air Forces planes that accidentally strayed from Germany into neutral Switzerland.

 The cantonal constitution was written in 1876 and revised in 1895.
 The distinctive coat of arms bears the Schaffhauser Bock (Billy Goat of Schaffhausen).